wieni/drupack/README.md

 Clone the project in your `drupack` theme map and run `npm install`

 Local development run `npm run dev`
 Production build run `npm run build`

 ## Using hot reloading

-In `webpack/dev.config.babel.js` change the `SITENAME.drupal-8.local.wieni.site` url
+In `webpack/dev.config.babel.js` change the `SITENAME.drupal-8.local.wieni.site` url and surf to `localhost:8080`